fafadu/job_application_project/README.md

 ## Future Improvements
 - **Automated Web Scraping:** Currently, CSV import is required; web scraping part please refer to my other repository: [Indeed-data-scraping-and-visualization](https://github.com/fafadu/Indeed-data-scraping-and-visualization).)

-## Contributions
-Contributions and suggestions are welcome!
-Feel free to submit a pull request or open an issue.

-## License
-This project is licensed under the MIT License.